TJ Friedl Player Props: Reds vs. White Sox

 TJ Friedl At The Plate

-- Friedl leads Cincinnati in slugging percentage (.427) and total hits (32) this season.
+- Friedl leads Cincinnati with 34 hits and a team-best slugging percentage of .439.

-- Among qualifying hitters in MLB play, his batting average ranks 17th, his on-base percentage ranks 62nd, and he is 85th in the league in slugging.
+- Among qualified hitters in MLB, his batting average ranks 13th, his on-base percentage ranks 57th, and he is 74th in the league in slugging.

-- Friedl has reached base via a hit in 22 games this season (of 31 played), and had multiple hits in eight of those games.

-- In seven games this season (22.6%), Friedl has picked up an RBI, including two games with multiple runs batted in.
+- Friedl has driven in a run in eight games this year (25.0%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.